Gerosullivan/Pangur/context/spec.md

 - **Deterrence Calculation**
   - Sum current meow after special cell modifiers.
-  - Remove that many mice from the front of the incoming queue (show "scared" state on UI tokens).
+  - Remove that many mice from the front of the incoming queue (show "scared" state on mouse piece art).
 - **Placement**
   - Remaining mice enter starting at row `4`, columns `A->D`, then row `3` etc., filling empty cells top-down.
   - Stop when either the queue is empty or the board has no free cells.